Migrants sleeping outside Chicago police stations brace for winter: ‘We aren’t prepared’

 There’s no room for people to sleep inside the station in East Garfield Park, meaning the 110 people there are all sleeping outside.

-Wong encouraged those interested in helping out to start by joining Chi Welcome, a Facebook group where volunteers coordinate donations and other forms of assistance for migrants at police stations.
+Wong encouraged those interested in helping to join Chi Welcome, a Facebook group where volunteers coordinate donations and other forms of assistance for migrants at police stations.

 Without an urgent change, migrants themselves worry things could become drastic.